 You can define up to 32767 vehicle types, but the number of vehicles you can actually place is limited by the number of NPCs per map.

 The maximum amount of money the party can carry is 2000000000.
 This is the largest neatly rounded number that can fit in a signed 32 bit number.
 (2147483647 is the real largest 32-bit number, but 2 billion seemed cleaner)

 You can have up to 32767 menus, but are limited to a total of 32767 menu items for all menus combined.
 For example, if you created 128 menus that each had 256 menu items, you would not be able to create any more menu items.

-The only realistic limitation on slices is memory and speed.
-If you add too many slices, your game will run too slow.
-The number of slices that is "too many" will vary depending on the speed of your computer, the arrangement of the slices, and the complexity of the scripting you are performing on them.
+However, if you create too many slices, your game will run too slow.
+The number of slices that is "too many" will vary depending on the speed of your computer, the types and sizes of the slices, and the complexity of the scripting you are performing on them.
 For example, you can fill the whole screen with 320x200=64000 rectangle slices of size 1*1 and probably still run at 30 fps, but if you tried to iterate over all those slices every frame with a script it would be very slow.
 Setting slices to invisible (or better still, children of an invisible slice) mostly prevents them from being processed by the engine, but a million invisible slices will still cause a game to lag.